ten-protocol/go-ten/design/design.md

 The host and the enclave communicate via RPC.
 For simplicity, this transport is not authenticated (e.g. using TLS or credentials).
 One possible attack vector is for a _parasite_ aggregator to only run the host software, and connect to another aggregator's enclave to submit transactions, in order to economise on operating costs.
-To avoid this scenario, the enclave must be designed to have full control over which account receives the rollup rewards, meaning that a would- be parasite aggregator does not receive any rewards for acting in this manner.
+To avoid this scenario, the enclave is designed to have full control over which account receives the rollup rewards, meaning that a would-be parasite aggregator does not receive any rewards for acting in this manner.